Have ever you see SCR? Some may use it instead of switches and relays. Because we have seen it works high speed and quiet.

 It shows the principles that make SCR conduct current by direct current.

-In the figure has 2 circuits.
+The figure has 2 circuits.

-Trigger current is separate from the power supply.
+The trigger current is separate from the power supply.

 2. Get trigger current from a single power supply with divider resistors.